-Note; We hope everyone is able to find our site.
+Note; We hope everyone can find our site.
 I have no way to get a message to our readers who may be having trouble getting our usual link to load due to the necessity of emptying the cache on your browser.
 Your computer remembers our old hosting site, Blogger, and not our new hosting site, Hostinger, making it impossible for you to log in.
-If you clear your cache, the problem will be resolved and no harm is done to your other settings.
-I have contacted our web developer if there is a way we can handle this on our end but I don’t think there will be.
+If you clear your cache, the problem will be resolved, and no harm is done to your other settings.
+I have contacted our web developer to see if there is a way we can handle this on our end, but I don’t think there will be.
 We only hope you’ve found a way to find us.
 We still are at www.worldwidewaftage.com.

-Since our new site went live a few issues occurred that prompted me to make a tough decision to go back through each and every one of almost 3000 posts, to correct any errors.
-There are 147 pages, of 17-18 posts each.
+Since our new site went live, a few issues occurred that prompted me to make a tough decision to go back through every one of almost 3000 posts to correct any errors.
+There are 147 pages of 17-18 posts each.
 I will have to go through each post, one by one.
-I started yesterday from the first post on March 15, 2012 and have completed two of the 147 pages.
+I started yesterday from the first post on March 15, 2012, and have completed two of the 147 pages.
 I plan to do one page per day.

 |This is referred to as a Football Fish.|